Hamida Mohammad Ali

-Begum Hamida Mohammad Ali was a member of the National Assembly of Pakistan and the first wife of Mohammad Ali Bogra, prime minister of Pakistan.
+Begum Hamida Mohammad Ali was a Pakistani socialite who was a member of the National Assembly of Pakistan and the first wife of Mohammad Ali Bogra, prime minister of Pakistan.

 Career

 Ali was elected to the National Assembly of Pakistan in 1962 unopposed after the death of her husband, Mohammad Ali Bogra.

 Personal life

 Ali was married to Mohammad Ali Bogra.
 He married Aliya Begum, Lebanese national, as second wife which offended Hamida.
 His second marriage was controversial in Pakistan.

 Death

 Begum Hamida was murdered by one of her employees under mysterious circumstances.